EmcioN/Dino_Shop/README.md

 ### Future Plans

 I planned to do more with the project.
-Due to the deadline, not everything was implemented as I would have liked.
-Login with Google has not been added yet, but it is planned to be added.
+Due to the deadline, not everything was completed as I would have liked.
+Login with Google has not been added yet, but is planned to be added.
 Same with Google Pay.
-I use Stripe as a payment method but I would like to add Google Pay as a replacement method.
-The project lacks a polisher that would make the project look more professional.
+I use Stripe as a payment method, but I would like to add Google Pay as a fallback method.
+The design lacks a polisher that would give the design a more professional look.
+I didn't have enough time to add webhooks to stripe.
+I plan to expand the project and add other products, such as raw materials.
+A lot of work has to be put into such a project.
+Unfortunately, I work long shifts and don't have enough time to devote to the project.
+I did as much as I could and I'm partially satisfied with it.

 ### Tehnologies used
 #### Languages